sean-keisuke/React-Practice/README.md

 ### Create a .env file

-We include this in the repo as an example file at `.env.example`
+We include this in the repo as an example file at `.env.example`, you can just copy that to `.env` as a start and then customize.

 ```
 POSTGRES_USER=DBUSER